Skip to main content

 Properly incorporating AI into your accounting workflows involves a systematic assessment of your current workflows:

-Then, based on your assessment, prioritize processes that stand to benefit the most from automation or AI augmentation.
+Based on your assessment, you can prioritize processes that stand to benefit the most from automation or AI augmentation.

-Here are some of the most impactful ways that AI can fit into your daily workflows:
+Here are a few of the most impactful ways that AI can fit into your daily workflows:

 • Accounts payable/receivable: Streamline accounts payable and receivable by automating the extraction of data from invoices, verifying accuracy, and routing them for approval or payment.

-• End-of-month reconciliations: Automate end-of-month reconciliations by matching transactions, identifying discrepancies, and generating reconciliation reports, reducing manual effort and errors.
+• End-of-month reconciliations: Automate end-of-month or end-of-year reconciliations by matching transactions, identifying discrepancies, and generating reconciliation reports, reducing manual effort and errors.

 • Financial reporting: Analyze large datasets swiftly to generate customized financial reports, graphs, and visualizations.